aaron777collins/MinecraftDatapackLanguage/MDL_AI_SPEC_SHEET.md

 ## Current Version Status

-**Latest Version**: v10.1.54
+**Latest Version**: v10.1.56
-**Status**: Highly functional MDL compiler with comprehensive feature set **Known Issues**: Minor IfStatement compilation issue **Next Priority**: Fix IfStatement compilation to achieve full feature parity
+**Status**: Highly functional MDL compiler with comprehensive feature set **Known Issues**: List length function implementation in progress **Next Priority**: Complete list length function implementation and test thoroughly

 The MDL language implementation is now substantially complete with all major features working correctly.
-The only remaining issue is a compilation problem with if/else statements that needs debugging.
+We are currently implementing a cleaner approach to list length using built-in functions instead of property access, which will resolve both variable assignment and while loop condition issues.